HisSUS77/Nexium_2/README.md

 🤝 Contributing
 Pull requests are welcome!
 If you'd like to fix a bug or suggest a feature, please open an issue first to discuss it.

-📄 License
-This project is private for educational purposes and is part of Assignment 2 - Nexium_2.
-Not licensed for redistribution or commercial use.

 👨‍🎓 Author
 Huzaifa Owais